 Names of Lord Shiva.
 According to Shiva Purana, there are 1008 names of Lord Shiva.
 Some of these are given below:-

 There is a description in the Puranic period that Lord Shiva is also termed as the Lord of Dance or Eternal Dancer.
 The two most renowned dances are Tandava (which is the powerful and masculine dance) and is associated with the destruction while Lasya which is very graceful and exhibits delicacy of emotions and is attributed to Parvati and associated with creation.
 Both destruction and creation are the important factors in the universe and the world at large.

 Represents the form of Shiva Murti facing South.
 This represents aspects as a teacher of yoga, music, and wisdom.

 It represents the combination of two; Shiva and Shakti (Parvati) depicting half male (Shiva) and half female (Parvati).
 It is due to the fact that Lord Shiva was hugely pleased by the austere traits of Parvati and granted her the boon of becoming part of his body.

 Tripurantaka.
 In this Lord Shiva is depicted with four arms having bow and arrow in the at of destroying Demon named Tripura.

-AVTARS OF SHIVA.
-In the description in Linga Purana there are 28 forms of Shiva.
+AVATARS OF SHIVA.
+In the description, in Linga Purana there are 28 forms of Shiva.
 Hanuman is known as Rudra Avtar (Rudra is a name of Shiva) as eleventh Avatar.